sp94/Peacock.jl/README.md

 ### Topology of photonic bands

-Recently there has been a spike of interest in photonic crystals as a platform for topological photonics [BdP tutorial].
+Recently there has been a spike of interest in photonic crystals as a platform for topological photonics (Blanco de Paz 2020).
 We provide methods to identify the topological phase of a photonic crystal using Wilson loops.
 A winding in the Wilson loop spectrum can indicate a non-trivial topological phase, with the Chern number given by the winding.
-In this example we reproduce results that demonstrate the photonic crystal with 'fragile' band topology that was introduced by Blanco de Paz et al [BdP fragile ref].
+In this example we reproduce results that demonstrate the photonic crystal with 'fragile' band topology that was introduced by Blanco de Paz et al (Blanco de Paz 2019).

 ```julia
 using Peacock.Zoo